Microsoft/go/eng/doc/fips/README.md

 | macOS (since 1.24) | `darwincrypto` | CommonCrypto & CryptoKit |
 | macOS (prior to 1.24) | N/A, build error | N/A |

 The crypto backend selection must match the target platform.
 In a cross-build scenario, such as using Linux to build an app that will run on Windows, `GOOS=windows GOEXPERIMENT=systemcrypto` will correctly select `cngcrypto`.

-Prior to Go 1.21, the selection must be made manually: `GOOS=windows GOEXPERIMENT=cngcrypto`.
+The Microsoft build of Go must be used for these `GOEXPERIMENT` values to work.
+See setup instructions in [the distribution section of the microsoft/go readme][microsoft-go-download].

+> [!NOTE]
+> "Experiment" doesn't indicate the FIPS features are experimental.
+The original intent of `GOEXPERIMENT` is to use it to enable experimental features in the Go runtime and toolchain, but we and Google are now using `GOEXPERIMENT` for this FIPS-related feature because the mechanism itself perfectly fits our needs.

 Setting the `goexperiment.<option>` build tag can be used as an alternative to setting the `GOEXPERIMENT` environment variable.

 > [!NOTE]
 > For details about combining multiple `GOEXPERIMENT`s and using build tags to customize your build, see [Usage: GOEXPERIMENTs and backend build tags](#usage-goexperiments-and-backend-build-tags).

 If a crypto backend is selected but isn't supported, the build fails.
 For example, attempting to use the OpenSSL backend without cgo enabled results in a build error.

-> [!NOTE]
-> Prior to Go 1.21, instead of failing, the build automatically uses the Go standard library crypto implementation.
-This behavior can cause accidental or unclear fallback to Go crypto, silently breaking compliance with the internal Microsoft crypto policy.
->
-> In 1.21, this behavior was changed.
-Fallback is now opt-in with the `GOEXPERIMENT` `allowcryptofallback`.
-This option is primarily intended for internal use during the Microsoft build of Go build and should be avoided in general use.
-See [`allowcryptofallback`](#build-option-to-allow-go-standard-library-crypto-fallback) for more information.

-The Microsoft build of Go must be used for these `GOEXPERIMENT` values to work.
-See setup instructions in [the distribution section of the microsoft/go readme][microsoft-go-download].

-> [!NOTE]
-> "Experiment" doesn't indicate the FIPS features are experimental.
-The original intent of `GOEXPERIMENT` is to use it to enable experimental features in the Go runtime and toolchain, but we and Google are now using `GOEXPERIMENT` for this FIPS-related feature because the mechanism itself perfectly fits our needs.
+It's possible to dismiss the build error by using [the `allowcryptofallback` experiment](#build-option-to-use-go-crypto-if-the-backend-compatibility-check-fails), but this is dangerous.

 The next sections describe how to select a crypto backend in some common scenarios.

 ### Dockerfile base image

-Since Go 1.21, you can swap your Dockerfile's base image to the special Microsoft build of Go images marked with `-fips-`.
+If you use a Dockerfile, you can swap its base image to the special Microsoft build of Go images marked with `-fips-`.
 These images include `env GOEXPERIMENT=systemcrypto` and are otherwise the same as the non`-fips-` images.
-These exist for convenience.
+They are provided for convenience.
 See [the microsoft/go-images documentation][microsoft-go-images] for more information about available images and how to use them.

-> [!NOTE]
-> Prior to Go 1.21, `-fips-` images do exist, but they are only available for Linux and include `env GOEXPERIMENT=opensslcrypto`.
-For this reason, these images can't easily be used to build Windows binaries on a Linux host.

 ### Dockerfile env instruction

-If you don't use the standard Go base images (e.g. your Dockerfile downloads the Microsoft build of Go manually), use an `env` instruction before the build instruction in your Dockerfile:
+If you don't use the standard Go base images (e.g. your Dockerfile downloads the Microsoft build of Go manually), you can use an `env` instruction before the build instruction in your Dockerfile:

 ```dockerfile
 env GOEXPERIMENT=systemcrypto
 ```

-> [!NOTE]
-> Prior to Go 1.21, `systemcrypto` doesn't exist and `opensslcrypto` or `cngcrypto` must be used depending on the target platform.

 ### Modify the build command

 Another approach that generally works for any build system is to modify the build command or build script.
 This section lists some helpful snippets to select a backend.

-> [!NOTE]
-> Prior to Go 1.21, `systemcrypto` doesn't exist and `opensslcrypto` or `cngcrypto` must be used depending on the target platform.

 #### Linux/macOS shell (bash) - Set `GOEXPERIMENT` environment variable